Following are basic definitions of terms you should know to understand the concepts of affiliate marketing.

 Upline: The people who enter a promotion before you.
 Your sponsor is your direct upline.

-Website: Any commercial or personal page on the Internet with a web address (i.e. a URL).
-For example, Amazon.com and Facebook.com are commercial (or business) websites; your Facebook timeline and many blogs are personal websites.
-Verypaid.com is a personal website, because nothing is bought or sold on the site.
+Website: Any commercial or personal page on the Internet with an independent web address (i.e. a URL).
+For example, Amazon.com and Apple.com are commercial (or business) websites; your Facebook timeline and many blogs are personal websites.
+An affiliate link can be a website if when clicked it goes to an independent page associated with the link; however, if it redirects to the promoted business's web address, the affiliate link is not a website.